 Cultural Excursion Day is a concept I came up with in my travels.
 No matter where I am in the world I try to take a few days every month to do things there that can’t be done anywhere else in the world.
 The goal is to expose myself to cultures, activities, and people who I ordinarily wouldn’t be able to because they are unique to where I am living at the time.
 I go out to take part in something special to that part of the world.
 Being able to step into other cultures and learn how they live is a crucial Life Skill.
 Here is one of my favorite adventures.

 These pictures are of the Dineh Tribe.

-The Crow Hop Dance is a complex and difficult dance that’s done differently depending if you are a man or a woman.
+The person doing the Hop Crow Dance this picture is from the #Dineh / #Navajo tribe.
+The Crow Hop Dance is a complex and difficult dance that’s done differently depending on if you are a man or a woman.

 I managed to catch these pictures but it wasn’t easy.
 The dancers are moving and a frenzied pace.

 Equally as impressive as the dancing is everything they wear.